|Nutrition Facts (per serving)|

 - Always sift the flour.
 This makes the flour lighter and easier to incorporate into the batter when it's mixed.

-- For crisp tempura, use ice water instead of regular room-temperature, or tap water.
+- For crisp tempura, use ice water instead of room-temperature or tap water.

-- Heat the oil for deep-frying before the tempura batter is prepared to ensure the oil is ready and that the batter is at its coldest when it hits the oil.
-Note, the oil should be at 375 F.
+- Heat the oil for deep-frying before the tempura batter is prepared to ensure the batter is at its coldest when it hits the oil and that the oil is ready for frying.